TristanNguyen2311/E-commerce-Website-Performance-Analysis-SQL-in-BigQuery/README.md

   ,SUM(totals.transactions) as transactions
 FROM `bigquery-public-data.google_analytics_sample.ga_sessions_2017*`
 WHERE _table_suffix BETWEEN "0101" AND '0331'
-GROUP BY 1
+GROUP BY month
-ORDER BY 1
+ORDER BY month
 ```

 Query Result: